-This specialization course is taught by Dr. Diane Langberg and team and takes an in-depth look at treatment for sexual trauma and abuse.
+This specialization course is taught by ISW therapists and team and takes an in-depth look at sex therapy treatment for those who have experienced sexual trauma and abuse.
 Students will be exposed to current thinking in treatment for those with a history of sexual trauma and abuse.
-Special emphasis will also be placed on addressing spouses and other relational impact of sexualtrauma and abuse.
+Special emphasis will also be placed on addressing spouses and other relational impact of sexual trauma and abuse.

 This course is currently taught summer of even years.

 *These two courses (CED 6512 and CED 7582) are part of the Sexual Addictions Specialist track.